 The implant is placed into position through a small incision within the mouth, so that there are no external scars.

-Who would be suitable for cheek augmentation?
 Some facial features do not stop growing until the age of 16, so surgery before this age is unwise.
 Patients should be physically fit, healthy and well, to minimise risks of having surgery.
 A range of implants can be used to achieve the appearance of high cheekbones.
-Alternatively if you do not like the idea of an artifical implant, Simon can take fat from the stomach area to transfer to the face, which produces a similar effect.
+Alternatively if you do not like the idea of an artifical implant, Mr Lee can take fat from the stomach area to transfer to the face, which produces a similar effect.